-As a guide for the student, the following programs of study leading to the associate in arts, associate in science, associate in fine arts or associate in engineering science degrees are recommended.
+As a guide for the student, the following programs of study leading to the associate in arts, associate in science, associate in fine arts-art, associate in fine arts-music or associate in engineering science degrees are recommended.

-The programs are "recommended" in the sense that they are planned to provide students with the specific requirements of Harper's transfer degrees and the general requirements of the freshman and sophomore years of most colleges and universities.
+The programs are "recommended" in the sense that they are planned to provide students with the specific requirements of Harper's transfer degrees and the general requirements of the freshmen and sophomore years of most colleges and universities.

-In most cases, students are better served by earning an A.A., A.S., A.F.A.-Art, A.F.A-Music, or A.E.S., degree before transfer.
+In most cases, students are better served by earning an A.A., A.S., A.F.A.-Art, A.F.A.-Music or A.E.S., degree before transfer.
 Individual baccalaureate-oriented credits earned at Harper College are also transferable to other institutions of higher learning.

 Transfer students are responsible to know the specific requirements of the institutions they are considering for transfer and should consult with those institutions directly.
 In addition, students should make an appointment with a student development faculty member at Harper College.
 Ideally students should see a counselor to discuss their transfer plans prior to registering for courses each semester.
-Resource materials and counseling assistance are available in Harper's Student Development Centers in the Business and Social Science Center, I117, the Science, Math and Health Careers Center, D142, and the Student and Administration Center, A347.
+Resource materials and counseling assistance are available in Harper's Student Development Centers in Building I, Room 1117, Building D, Room D142 and Building A Room A347.